saberamini/HadoopSetup/README.md

 ## Setting up a Virtual Machine

-Download the Oracle VM VirtualBox Manager from https://www.virtualbox.org/ Download Ubuntu Desktop: https://www.ubuntu.com/download/desktop
+Download the Oracle VM VirtualBox Manager from https://www.virtualbox.org/

+Download Ubuntu Desktop: https://www.ubuntu.com/download/desktop

-In the Oracle VM, choose new and Ubuntu, 64 bit edition (likely)
+In the Oracle VM, choose new and Ubuntu, 64 bit edition (likely) - you can search for ubuntu and the system should automatically choose 64 bit version for you.

 If virtual box only detects 32 bit and you have a 64 bit machine you must fix this.
 One possible solution is: